shvanbommel/cbpi_doc/hardware.md

 <img src="{{ site.baseurl }}/assets/images/wiring.png" class="img-responsive" alt="Wiring">

-> SAFTY WARNING: Main Voltage kills.
+> SAFETY WARNING: Mains Voltage kills.
 This has to be constructed only by skilled people with knowledge of safety requirements.
-Leaf the system never unattended
+Never leave the system unattended.

 ## Temperature Sensor
 CraftBeerPi is supporting DS18B20 temperature sensors.
 Theses sensors are connected via a 1-Wire bus.
 The bus can handle up to 10 temperature sensors.